greenelab/deep-review/sections/06_discussion.md

 fully-connected layers.
-FIDDLE [@tag:Eser2016_fiddle] is an example of a multimodal CNN that represents an ensemble of individual networks that take NET-seq, MNase-seq, ChIP-seq, RNA-seq, and raw DNA sequence as input to predict Transcription Start Site-seq.
+FIDDLE [@tag:Eser2016_fiddle] is an example of a multimodal CNN that represents an ensemble of individual networks that take NET-seq, MNase-seq, ChIP-seq, RNA-seq, and raw DNA sequence as input to predict transcription start sites.
 The combined model radically improves performance over separately trained datatype-specific networks, suggesting that it learns the synergistic relationship between datasets.